pmoorey/articles/stackdriver-tracing.md

 # Software Tracing with OpenCensus and Google Cloud StackDriver

 ## Overview
-*Wouldn't it be useful to easily identify the bottleneck in your web application, or processes?
+*Wouldn't it be useful to easily identify the bottleneck in your application, or processes?
 Even better, be alerted when there is a change in the baseline performance?
 Perhaps you are a Site Reliability Engineer (SRE) and need a Service Level Indicator (SLI) to determine if customers expectations are being met?*

-This article will explain how you can do this, using OpenCensus and StackDriver tracing within Google Cloud.
+This article will explain how you can achieve this, using OpenCensus and StackDriver tracing within Google Cloud.

-## What is tracing?
+## What is a trace?

 A trace is a description or visualization showing how a request flows through the various components of a system.
 It typically includes data such as processing time (latency) at various stages.
-A trace visualization provides a waterfall view of the processing times, similar to the view provided by developer tools within a web browser like Google Chrome.
+A trace visualization provides a waterfall view of the processing times, similar to those provided by developer tools within a web browser like Google Chrome.

-_The waterfall chart in Chrome developer tools is visually similar to a trace_
+_The waterfall chart in Chrome developer tools is visually similar_
 ![Google Chrome waterfall chart](https://github.com/pmoorey/articles/blob/master/img/tracing/chrome-waterfall.png)

 ## What components are involved in tracing?

-Tracing is enabled within the source code of an application.
-A popular tracing library is OpenCensus which originated from Googles internal product called Census.
-It integrates with various programming langauges and includes the ability to export traces to various backends including Google StackDriver, Prometheus, SignalFx and Zipkin.
+Tracing is typically written in the source code of an application, or enabled via middleware.
+A popular tracing library is OpenCensus which originated from a Google internal library called Census.
+OpenCensus integrates with various programming langauges and includes the ability to export traces to various backends including Google StackDriver, Prometheus, SignalFx and Zipkin.

 _Sample architecture diagram for tracing_
 ![Tracing architecture diagram](https://github.com/pmoorey/articles/blob/master/img/tracing/trace-architecture.png)

 A trace represents a single request as it flows through a system, it includes one parent 'span', and optionally one or more child spans.
-A span represents one or more operations in a trace, for example an operation could be a database query, HTTP request to an API, or function within the source code.
+A span represents one or more operations in a trace, for example an operation (span) could be a database query, HTTP request to an API, or function within the source code.

 _Example trace for a web request, which includes multiple spans for various operations_
 ![Tracing architecture diagram](https://github.com/pmoorey/articles/blob/master/img/tracing/trace-example.png)